Learn More About How Asbestos Litigation Impacts You

 These studies led to the passage of AHERA in 1986, which required warning labels on any materials used in a school building that were easily damaged and contained asbestos.
 The act also required schools to inspect their facilities every three years.

-The same year that AHERA was passed, the State of New York passed C.P.L.R 214-c, which enabled asbestos victims to file a lawsuit within three years of discovery the disease.
+The same year that AHERA was passed, the State of New York passed C.P.L.R 214-c, which enabled asbestos victims to file a lawsuit within three years of discovery of the disease.

 In 1989, the EPA passed a partial ban on the manufacture, import, processing, and distribution of certain asbestos-containing products.
 Restrictions set in 2019 established that asbestos products no longer on the market cannot return without evaluation by the EPA.